-If your purpose in filing a complaint is to recover money or securities, we suggest that you also consider arbitration or mediation.
+If your purpose in filing a complaint is to recover money or securities, we suggest that you also consider arbitration, mediation or the courts.
 You may want to contact an attorney that specializes in resolving securities complaints to advise you.